Preparing for independence

 At age 18, you are now an adult and the Crown Ward Order has expired.
-What do you do now?
 How do you access resources and supports that will assist you in transitioning towards independence?
 Below is information that applies to former Crown Wards.

 Crown Ward Aftercare Benefits Initiative

 The Aftercare Benefits Initiative is for previous Crown Wards age 21-25; not eligible for other health coverage and were a youth in CAS care (Crown Ward).
-You may qualify for these benefits: Prescription Drugs, Dental, Vision, Extended Health, Counselling and other life skills supports, including career coaching, financial planning, legal advice and more.
-Eligible youth can access ABI through their website, listed below, or call 1-800-718-1797 for further information.
+You may qualify for these benefits: prescription drugs, dental, vision, counselling and other life skills supports, including career coaching, financial planning, legal advice and more.
+Eligible youth can access ABI: Aftercare Benefits or 800-718-1797.

 Ontario Child Benefit Equivalent (OCBE)